 The contention of the consumer that she was not informed about the detection of fault with the meter is not true.
 In the premises meter card, which was maintained as per Reg.
-3l(a) of Conditions of Supply 1990, kept near to the meter and open to the inspection of the consumer, it was clearly recorded that the meter became faulty due to less and erratic reading recorded by the meter.
-The consumer herself admitted in the writ petition WPC 14339/2004 itself that during the month of August 2003 the meter installed in the premises of the consumer became faulty and new meter was installed in the premises.
-The consumer had also submitted the copy of the meter card as an exhibit in that petition.
+31(a) of Conditions of Supply 1990, kept near to the meter and open to the inspection of the consumer, it was clearly recorded that the meter became faulty due to less and erratic reading recorded by the meter.
+The consumer herself admitted in the writ petition WPC 14339/2004 itself that during the month of August 2003 the meter installed in the premises of the consumer head also submitted the copy of the meter card as an exhibit in that petition.